hanhanwu/Hanhan_Break_the_Limits/Bank_Fantasy/Golden_Bridge/ReadMe.md

   * I tried grid search above.
 But we can further improve efficiency by narrow down the search space along the way.
 Such as using the frequency of best params.
 * Federated Learning for general forecasting model
   * Each client has its local model, and there is a general model for all of them with only params exchanged for optimized results.
+* Explore any advanced research algorithms in time series forecasting that can forecast with added products

 [1]:https://github.com/hanhanwu/Hanhan_Break_the_Limits/blob/master/Bank_Fantasy/Golden_Bridge/prototype.pdf